paulhibbing/SBprofiles/manuscript_code/README.md

 ## What to expect here

-This is the part of `SBprofiles` where you will find the code we used when writing our manuscript.
+This is the part of `SBprofiles` where you will find the code I used when writing our manuscript.
 This is not intended to help you implement the profiles, just to understand how they were developed.
 For usage help, see the [vignette](https://github.com/paulhibbing/SBprofiles/blob/main/vignettes/SBprofiles.pdf).